-A student who would like copies of academic transcripts, either for personal use or to be sent to another school, must fill out a request form or send a written request to the registrar.
+A student who would like copies of academic transcripts, either for personal use or to be sent to another school, must fill out a transcript release form on the website/Populi.
 The student's full name and student ID number, the complete name and address of the party to which the transcript is to be sent, the student's signature, and the date are required.
 Transcript requests are normally honored within four working days.
 Transcripts will not be released if the student has any past-due financial obligations to Urshan Graduate School of Theology or to the library.
+A fee of \$5.00 will be assessed for each transcript.